Volunteer at AVI

-Yes, some volunteer jobs can be started prior to Core Training as they involve on-the-job orientation.
+Yes, some volunteer jobs can be started prior to Core Training as they involve on-the-job orientation and volunteers can undertake self-directed learning.
 When volunteers start their work prior to Core Training they are still expected to complete training when it is offered.

 AVI Volunteer Opportunities

 - Reception Reception volunteers provide the first contact for people coming in to the office.
-They greet visitors, answering and direct telephone calls, setup appointments, process mail, and complete office tasks.
+They greet visitors, answer and direct telephone calls, process mail, and complete office tasks.
 Some photocopying and faxing may be involved.
 Two and three hour shifts are available.

-- Hot Lunch Program The Hot Lunch Program serves a free, hot lunch to registered members who are HIV positive five days a week.
-The program is supported by volunteers, whoserve meals, do clean up and assist with distribution of supports to members.
+- Hot Lunch Program The Hot Lunch Program serves a free, hot lunch to registered members who live with HIV and/or HCV, five days a week.
+The program is supported by volunteers, who serve meals, do clean up and assist with distribution of supports to members.

 - Additional Volunteer Opportunities Current opportunities are presented at Volunteer Orientation Sessions

-If you have any further questions about volunteering at AIDS Vancouver Island, please contact the Manager of Volunteer Services, at (250) 384-2366 or by E-mailing Leslie Robinson, Volunteers Officer, at email@example.com.
-Or, if you're ready start now, simply fill out a request and we'll send you our Volunteer Application Form.
-You can fax or mail the form to the address or fax number indicated at the bottom of the application.
+If you have any further questions about volunteering at AIDS Vancouver Island, please contact the Manager of Volunteer Services, at (250) 384-2366 or by E-mailing James Boxshall, at email@example.com.
+Or, if you're ready initiate the process now, simply fill out a request and we'll notify you of the next set of orientation and training sessions.
 We look forward to hearing from you!